The following sections provide information to help you diagnose and remedy some of the problems encountered while using a TimesTen database:

-"Out of memory" error, disconnect all active connections at the time of the irrecoverable error before reconnecting.
-These irrecoverable errors are rare.
+"Out of memory" error, disconnect all active connections at the time of the fatal error before reconnecting.

-TimesTen saves a copy of the database in two checkpoint files, which are stored in the directory specified by the
+TimesTen saves a copy of the database in one of two checkpoint files, which are stored in the directory specified by the

 DataStore attribute.
 Each checkpoint file can grow on disk to be equivalent to the size of the database in shared memory.
 For each permanent database, you must have enough disk space for the two checkpoint files and for transaction log files.